 - How to Make Votive Candles

-Universal Class offers a course in Candle Making 101 for $35, or $60 if you wish to get a certificate of completion at the end.
+Universal Class offers a course in Candle Making 101 for $50 with no certificate, or $75 with a CEU Certificate if you wish to get a certificate of completion at the end.
 The course is instructor-led, but self-paced and takes about 10 hours.
 Signing up for the class gives you six months to complete the course, working at your own pace and during your own time.
 Taking the course gets you 1.0 CEU, or continuing education credit.
+Before you begin, you sould know:

 Finding Local Classes